ta3ag/lbd/docs/BackendTutorial/source/runbackend.rst

   LLVM ERROR: Inline asm not supported by this streamer because we don't have an asm parser for this target

-Since we didn't implement cpu0 assembly, it has the error message as above.
+Since we didn't implement cpu0 assembler, it has the error message as above.
-The cpu0 can translate LLVM IR into assembly and obj directly, but it cannot translate hand code assembly into obj.
+The cpu0 can translate LLVM IR into assembly and obj directly, but it cannot translate hand code assembly instructions into obj.
 Directory AsmParser handle the assembly to obj translation.
 The Chapter11_1/ include AsmParser implementation as follows,